 The piers are individually driven while the entire structure is restored as a reaction.
 The friction reduction collar that is attached to the lead section of the pier pipe will allow for an opening in the soil to be created, which in turn reduces the friction and allows for the installer to load test the pier and verify when a firm rock or stratum is reached for maximum stability.
 High-pressure jacks are attached in many locations around the foundation of the home and maneuvered by a hydraulic manifold.
 This reduces the load on the individual piers and only allows for the designed working load to be transferred to each pier.

-Foundation Push Pier Installation Sequence:
+Foundation Push Pier Installation, Step by Step:

 1. Site survey: Pier placements are located and the location of underground utilities verified.